-Alliance Social Enterprises Company Ltd (ASE) is an Australian not-for-profit joint venture company established by the Housing Alliance to develop the Australian Social Value Bank in partnership with Simetrica.
+Alliance Social Enterprises Company Ltd (ASE) is an Australian not-for-profit company established by the Housing Alliance to develop the Australian Social Value Bank in partnership with Simetrica.

 Our vision is to ‘improve the quality of life’ of individuals and communities within Australia.

-Our aim is that the Australian Social Value Bank will support the delivery of effective programs that make a positive impact on people’s lives and offer good value for money.
-By doing this we hope that the ASVB becomes a commonly accepted benchmark standard for measuring social impact across government, corporate, philanthropic and not-for-profit sectors within Australia.
+Our aim is that the Australian Social Value Bank will support the delivery of effective programs that make a positive impact on people’s wellbeing and offer good value for money.
+We hope that the ASVB becomes the commonly accepted benchmark standard for measuring social impact across government, corporate, philanthropic and not-for-profit sectors within Australia.

-The Australian Social Value Bank is overseen by the ASE Board with support from the Boards of the founding member organisations of the Housing Alliance, which includes: Homes North Community Housing, North Coast Community Housing and Housing Plus.
+The Australian Social Value Bank is overseen by the ASE Board, with support from the Boards of the founding member organisations of the Housing Alliance.
+This includes: Homes North Community Housing, North Coast Community Housing and Housing Plus.

-The ASE Board is comprised of representatives from the three founding members of the Housing Alliance as well as independent members (in accordance with the ASX Principles).
+The ASE Board is comprised of representatives from the three founding members of the Housing Alliance as well as an independent member (in accordance with the ASX Principles).

 Alliance Social Enterprises Company Ltd was formed in 2016 and is a public company limited by guarantee, ABN 83613476761